from 5 reviews

 Armenian, English, Russian

-1. The first stop is the Arch of Charents, also known as the Arch of Ararat, because this is a famous observation point where you can enjoy a breathtaking view of the biblical Mount Ararat.
+1. The first stop is the Arch of Charents, also known as the Arch of Ararat — we make a brief stop at the Arch of Charents for the classic view of Mount Ararat before continuing to Garni.

 4. The last stop is for a lavash baking experience, where you’ll learn the centuries-old Armenian technique of making lavash.
 You’ll take part in the rolling and stretching of the dough, bake your own lavash in a traditional tonir oven, and of course — taste it the Armenian way, wrapped with fresh herbs and cheese.